Lesser brown horseshoe bat: Taxonomy

 Rhinolophus stheno was first described by Knud Andersen in 1905, from a specimen collected by H. N. Ridley in Selangor, Malaysia.
-It was included in the megaphyllus group by Andersen, euryotis group of Rhinolophus by Bodgdanowicz in 1992, and then back in the megaphyllus group by Csorba et al in 2003.
+It was included in the megaphyllus group by Andersen, euryotis group of Rhinolophus by Bodgdanowicz in 1992, and then back in the megaphyllus group by Csorba et al. in 2003.

-A subspecies, Rhinolophus stheno microglobosus, was described in 1998 by Gábor Csorba and Paulina Jenkins, but a 2008 analysis by Soisook et al described it as a separate species.
+A subspecies, Rhinolophus stheno microglobosus, was described in 1998 by Gábor Csorba and Paulina Jenkins, but a 2008 analysis by Soisook et al. described it as a separate species.

 Description

 R. stheno is a medium-sized bat, with a forearm length of about 45 mm and a short tail.
 The back is grey to reddish-brown in color, while the undersides are a similar color but lighter.
 It is overall similar in appearance to R. malayanus.
 R. stheno can be distinguished by greater "inflation of the anterior median compartments of the rostrum", narrower post-orbital constriction, and proportions of the first and second finger bones on the third finger.

 R. stheno's habitat includes forests, rubber plantations, and other agricultural zones.
 It roosts in caves.
-It has be found at elevations up to 1700 m above sea level.
+It has been found at elevations up to 1700 m above sea level.
 Pregnancies occur March to May, and lactation May to July.

 It is listed as a species of least concern by the IUCN due to its likely large population and wide distribution.
 It is common in Thailand, and may be less common in other parts of its range.